 Dr. Wayne helps you

 Do you suffer from painful, tense or tender jaws or cheeks?
 Do you have sensitive teeth?
 Do you wake up with a stiff neck or headache in the morning?
 Do you suffer from constant tension headaches or migraines?
 All of this can be a sign that you are grinding your teeth in your sleep.
-Fortunately, a simple treatment with Botox injections exists.
-Read on!
+Fortunately, we have a treatment that may help you.

 What is Bruxism(tooth grinding)?